-The partners behind the re-development of the Liberty Bank site are a group of nonprofit organizations that hold the interests of the community at heart.
-At a time of rapid change in the neighborhood, we are committed to ensuring that this project lifts up the spirit and vibrancy of the Central District.
+The partners behind the redevelopment of the Liberty Bank site are a group of nonprofit organizations that hold the interests of the community at heart.
+At a time of rapid change in the neighborhood, we are committed to ensuring that this project lifts up the spirit and vibrancy of the Central District

 The project partners will ensure that the building design both appropriately memorializes its history as Liberty Bank and is representative of African American design sensibility.

 The partnership recognizes that one building is not enough to address the growing issue of displacement in the Central District.
-The project partners will work with the City to explore policies that allow for the prioritization of displaced families and individuals in publicly financed affordable housing.
+The project partners will work with the City of Seattle to explore policies that allow for the prioritization of displaced families and individuals in publicly financed affordable housing.